josh-collinsworth/joco-gridsome/src/posts/wordpress-child-theme-explanation.md

 You should know that the CSS won't actually take effect yet, however.
 Later, in step 3, we're going to tell WordPress to load the parent theme's stylesheet first and our child theme's stylesheet second.
 This way, because of the way that CSS works, any styles that you add to your child theme's style.css file will load last, and will therefore override the parent theme's CSS so that you won't need to delete or alter anything in the parent theme's stylesheet.
 Huzzah!
 (This is assuming, of course, that the child theme's styles are of equal or greater specificity.
 If you're not sure what that means or if you could use a refresher on CSS specificity, [check this article out](https://css-tricks.com/specifics-on-css-specificity/).)

 **But until we do that, our CSS in this file won't actually work.** WordPress assumes we've put our theme info at the top of our style.css file, but it _won't_ assume we want to actually use it as a file for our actual CSS styling.
 That will come shortly, when we use functions.php to enqueue our parent theme's stylesheet, and then our child theme's.

+<Callout>…any styles that you add to your child theme’s style.css file will load last, and will therefore override the parent theme’s CSS so that you won’t need to delete or alter anything in the parent theme’s stylesheet.</Callout>

 This way, the parent theme is free to update all it wants, but your styles remain intact and unaffected.
 Your site stays up-to-date and secure, while your styles stay safe from unintended alterations.